unicode-org/message-format-wg/exploration/string-selection-formatting.md

 > This should probably include individual character types, such as `char`.

-In addition, implementations MAY perform formatting and selection on `operand` values that do not otherwise have a formatting function registered, although emitting an `Unsupported Expression` error is RECOMMENDED.
+In addition, implementations MAY perform formatting and selection on `operand` values that do not otherwise have a formatting function registered.

 ### Options